fabcotech/dappy-quiz-1/README.md

 ### Some headlines :

-**A)** Take full control and secure like never your domain names and TLS identities by reducing the number of trusted third parties to zero.
+**A)** Take full control and secure like never your domain names and TLS identities by reducing the single points of failure to zero.

 Dappy is a new public name system that uses the blockchain and co-resolution for service discovery.
 The system is horizontally secure by a network of independant companies.